Public Health will offer IUDs, expand hours at reproductive health clinic

 Long-acting reversible contraception such as intrauterine devices (IUDs) will become available at the city’s sexual and reproductive health clinic later this year, Public Health Madison and Dane County announced Thursday.

-The clinic currently operates part-time 16 hours a week, offering sexually transmitted infection testing, birth control and emergency contraception at "low or no cost"; the increased funding will expand its staffing to allow it to operate 24 hours a week, Public Health director Janel Heinrich said.
+The clinic currently operates part-time, 16 hours a week, offering sexually transmitted infection testing, birth control and emergency contraception at “low or no cost.”
+The increased funding will expand staffing to allow the clinic to operate 24 hours a week, Public Health director Janel Heinrich said.

 “This expanded capacity will help us reach hundreds more people each year,” she said.
 Currently, the clinic serves roughly 1,300 people a year, with men disproportionately represented.